 Scenario Evidence Stability¶

-Status: Active v1.0 contract
+Status: Active v1.1 reference

 Scope: scenario and evidence compatibility classification